MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/physics-interactions.md

 - **Max Number Of Points** defines maximum number of calculated points.
 - **Time Step**: Defines the time difference between the future positions.
 - **Gravity** is the gravitational acceleration.
-- **Line Renderer** specifies the line renderer to which the position of points are copied.
+- **Line Renderer**: Specifies the line renderer the position of points are copied to.
 This displays the throw trajectory.

 ## Common Settings: Body Filters